agorius/DARE/DARE_Intro.md

 ---

-This site is open source.
-Improve this page.
-This has been a collaboration between humans and (several) AI(s) for analysis, research, and copy-writing.
+This is currently a collaboration between humans and (several) AI(s) for analysis, research, and copy-writing.

 ### Learn More: